AlexandruNst/Pomoplex/README.md

 # Pomoplex

 Pomoplex is a web app dedicated to following the Pomodoro technique for studying or working, keeping track of tasks and listening to custom playlists.
+Check it out [here](https://pomoplex.netlify.app/).

 ![image](img/pomoplex.png)